 I have talked a decent amount about how much inflammatory bowel disease (IBD) has impacted my relationship with food.
 I have learned through a lot of your comments, along with messages I have received privately, that it's not just me.

-Disordered eating and issues with body image are very common among those who suffer from IBD
+Disordered eating and issues with body image with Crohn's or UC

 Aside from other people who suffer from inflammatory bowel disease, the only person who has managed to understand and communicate with me about my eating “issues” in a non-judgmental way is my boyfriend.
 I am actually amazed at his understanding, given he doesn’t suffer from the disease, and I feel very fortunate to have him in my life.